RayJune/indexeddb-crud/README.md

 indexedDB-CRUD packs obscure indexedDB CRUD methods to a really coder-friendly succinct interface.

-It supports a configurable key(number type), a storeObject to store your data and CRUE methods to operate indexedDB extremely easy.
+It supports a configurable key(number type), a storeObject to store your data and CRUE methods to operate indexedDB extremely easily.

 This object store can only hold JavaScript objects.
 The objects must have a property with the same name as the key path.